Reynolds CateAdjunct Professor

 BiographyJudge Cate served as a trial judge for 20 years, presiding over both civil and criminal cases.

 He has taught at St. Mary’s University School of Law, Trinity University, Webster University and Texas State University.

-With regard to legislation, he worked in the Texas Legislature as Legislative Counsel to Representative Tony Dramberger and as an Administrative Assistant to Senator V. E. “Red” Berry and as an Administrative Assistant to Representative Roy Garwood, Jr.
+He has also worked in the Texas Legislature as legislative counsel to Representative Tony Dramberger and as an administrative assistant to Senator V. E. “Red” Berry and as an administrative assistant to Representative Roy Garwood, Jr.